 The Resurrection, 1-8

-Mark 16:1 When the Sabbath was over, Mary Magdalene, Mary the mother of James, and Salome bought spices so that they might go to anoint Jesus’ body.
+16:1 When the Sabbath was over, Mary Magdalene, Mary the mother of James, and Salome bought aromatic spices so that they might go and anoint him.

 ‘This is not an account of how Jesus rose from the dead but of how his resurrection was discovered.
 The miraculous removal of the stone was not in order to let Jesus out but to let the women in to see the empty tomb.
 Each of the gospels presents a different story of how the fact was discovered, but none of them describes the event itself.’
 (NBC) In fact, it was not until the apocryphal gospels of the 2nd century that anyone is said to have witnessed the resurrection.

 ‘All four Gospels report that the female disciples of Jesus were the first ones to receive the angelic account of Jesus’ resurrection and commission to go and tell the male disciples of this event (Mt 28:1-8; Mk 16:1-8; Lk 24:1-12; see Jn 20:1-13).
 According to Luke (Lk 24:10-11,22-24) the men did not believe the report of the women (see also Mk 16:11 in the long addition to Mark).

 Further, the Gospels of Matthew and John and the long ending of Mark report that Jesus appeared first to Mary Magdalene (Jn 20:14-18; Mk 16:9-11; in Mt 28:9-10 the other Mary (see Mt 27:61; 28:1) is with Mary Magdalene; this other Mary is presumably Mary the mother of James the younger and Joseph, mentioned in Mt 27:56).
 In the Matthean and Johannine accounts Mary Magdalene is commissioned by Jesus to tell the male disciples what she has seen and heard.’
 (DJG)